There are many different Mexicos. There is the Mexico of American media, consisting mainly of drugs and violence on the border and along the coast.

 If you have a city in mind, spend some time on YouTube and search everything you can about it.
 Chances are someone has done a walking tour, a bar hop or a drone flight.

-If you like what you see, fuck it.
-Book a ticket and see what happens.
+If you like what you see, book a ticket and see what happens.

 Until next time.